mtiepelt/dissertation/README.md

 https://github.com/pfasante/phd_thesis/

-I removed a lot of content from the `dissertation.cls` that, to me, appeared to be tailored to their thesis, and which I did not need for mine.
+I removed and reorganized a lot of content from the `dissertation.cls` that, to me, appeared to be tailored to their thesis, and which I did not need for mine.
 As part of these changes I added comments to the `dissertation.cls` that helped me find my way around when modifying the style.

 #### FrontBackmatter